codesandbox/codesandbox-client/packages/homepage/content/docs/2-importing.md

 You can export a local component to CodeSandbox by using our other [CLI](https://github.com/codesandbox/codesandboxer/tree/master/packages/codesandboxer-fs).

-You can install our CLI by running `npm install -g codesandbox`.
+You can install our CLI by running `npm install -g codesandboxer-fs`.
 Then you can export a project by running `codesandboxer {filePath}`.

 ```